Olox04/work-portfolio/README.md

 **A**: I honestly assessed my competencies using a guided framework.

 **R**: I found strong skills in coding and leadership, and a passion for mobile app development.

+# Personality Assessment

+## Reflection (STAR)

+**S**: We took a personality test to understand our work traits.

+**T**: My task was to interpret my results and connect them to career decisions.

+**A**: I discussed my results with a counsellor and took notes on how it applies to team roles.

+**R**: My ENFJ result highlighted my strengths in communication and leadership, suitable for project management.

+# Create a CV

+## Reflection (STAR)

+**S**: We were asked to draft a CV suitable for job applications in our field.

+**T**: I needed to showcase my experience and education clearly and professionally.

+**A**: I used a structured format, followed best practices, and got feedback from a mentor.

+**R**: My CV is now tailored for software development roles and ready for submission.

+# CV Submission

+## Reflection (STAR)

+**S**: The final step was submitting our CV to demonstrate readiness for the job market.

+**T**: I had to ensure that all details were correct and that my CV was well-presented.

+**A**: I reviewed my CV, double-checked the requirements, and submitted on time.

+**R**: I received a confirmation email and feel prepared for internship and job applications.